 Plugins

-Davaux plugins let you extend the framework in two ways: adding esbuild transforms to the build pipeline, and registering new route file suffixes so the scanner recognises them.
-Both capabilities are exposed through a single DavauxPlugin interface.
+Davaux plugins let you extend the framework in four ways: adding esbuild transforms to the build pipeline, registering new route file suffixes so the scanner recognises them, shipping reactive components from a package, and shipping island components from a package.
+All four are exposed through a single DavauxPlugin interface.

 Using plugins